TrollPursePublishing/trollpurse-ops/README.md

 This project has a 3-step deployment phase.
 The first step is to bootstrap, this will create a build project for this repo so you will get the latest updates (you can point it to a fork to keep control of costs).
 The second step is to create pipelines for each of your projects.

+> __About Roles__ For the most part, the roles and access granted and enabled is typically scoped to the _/ops/_ path.
+This includes access control policies and IAM role policy documents.

 ### Phase One - Bootstrap Part A

 Create a build project for this project.
 This will create packaged cloudformation scripts and magic links for the next phases.